oracle/truffleruby/doc/user/compatibility.md

 In TruffleRuby threads are scheduled in parallel.
 As in JRuby and Rubinius, you are responsible for correctly synchronising access to your own shared mutable data structures, and TruffleRuby will be responsible for correctly synchronising the state of the interpreter.

-### Threads detect interrupts at different points

-TruffleRuby threads may detect that they have been interrupted at different points in the program compared to where they would on MRI.
-In general, TruffleRuby seems to detect an interrupt sooner than MRI.
-JRuby and Rubinius are also different from MRI; the behavior is not documented in MRI, and it is likely to change between MRI versions, so it is not recommended to depend on interrupt points.

 ### Fibers do not have the same performance characteristics as in MRI

 Most use cases of fibers rely on them being easy and cheap to start up, and with low memory overheads.